-• Select an observed datapoint to display the Point Tooltip window and access the data.

-- Access the number of cumulative <measurements> on the specified date, date of the observation, and mean time between <measurements> at the specified time. - Select the Split to Split the analysis into segments.

-Note: If you have already split the data, the Split will be replaced with Merge.
-You can select Merge to merge the segments again.

-- Select the Go to Editor to display the Reliability Growth Data window, where you can modify the data. - Customize the appearance of the graph by using standard graph features. - Estimate how many <measurements> will have occurred (and what the MTB<measurement> would be) at some date in the future.
+- Select an observed datapoint to display the Point Tooltip window and access the data. - On the Point Tooltip window, you can: - Access the number of cumulative <measurements> on the specified date, date of the observation, and mean time between <measurements> at the specified time. - Select the Split to Split the analysis into segments. - Note: If you have already split the data, the Split will be replaced with Merge.
+You can select Merge to merge the segments again. - Select the Go to Editor to display the Reliability Growth Data window, where you can modify the data. - · Customize the appearance of the graph by using standard graph features. - Estimate how many <measurements> will have occurred (and what the MTB<measurement> would be) at some date in the future.